SeaQL/sea-orm/README.md

 ## Who's using SeaORM?

-SeaORM is the foundation of [StarfishQL](https://github.com/SeaQL/starfish-ql).
+SeaORM is the foundation of [StarfishQL](https://github.com/SeaQL/starfish-ql), an experimental graph database and query engine.

 For more projects, see [Built with SeaORM](https://github.com/SeaQL/sea-orm/blob/master/COMMUNITY.md#built-with-seaorm).